Are you scared of the next market crash? Who isn’t?

 First and foremost, you need to know you where your investments stand now.
 Your investments could be actually on the high-risk profile more than you think there are.

-If you have been investing at 70/30 ratio of stocks and bonds back in the second quarter of 2009, then your investments are probably at the ratio of 90/10% of stocks and bonds today because of the stock market rally since then.
+If you have been investing at a 70/30 ratio of stocks and bonds back in the second quarter of 2009, then your investments are probably at the ratio of 90/10% of stocks and bonds today because of the stock market rally since then.
 That means the value of your stocks went up faster than the bonds.

 Second, rebalance your investment allocation.
 Allocating assets is absolutely tricky for a lot of investors and even for the experts.
 But as a rule of thumb, you would want to invest in a much lower risk during a market depression.

 The simple key is to invest at the reverse ratio of 30/70 or 10/90 ratio stocks and bonds according to your risk tolerance.
+Stocks are riskier than bonds, so you would want to invest more in bonds as they bear a significantly lower risk compared to stocks.

 You may also want to diversify your investments.
 Having more than just stocks and bonds is highly advisable during a depression or bear market.